jorelpaddick/vim-config/README.md

 ## How to use this config:

 1. Download this zip, or clone this repository on your system.
-2. Run the included install script which will clone your current vim configuration install the new one and a set of plugins then copy your previous config into ~/.vim/previous-config.
+2. Run the included install script.
+(You can save your existing configuration)
 3. Run vim.

 That's it!